 Using Soft Furnishings

-• Soundproofing: Install double-glazed windows and dense walls to block external noise.
+Soundproofing: Install double-glazed windows and dense walls to minimize noise intrusion from outside, ensuring an immersive movie experience.

 Vehicle Noise Control

-• Soundproofing: Apply MLV sheets to doors and floors to block road noise.
+Soundproofing: Apply MLV sheets to car doors, floor, and roof to block road noise.

-• Sound Deadening: Add vibration-dampening mats to reduce engine and tire noise.
+Sound Deadening: Add vibration-dampening mats to the floor, doors, and trunk to reduce engine and tire noise, creating a quieter ride.

 Office Spaces